Constellation-Labs/documentation-hub/validate/setup-guides/aws/apply-ssh-ec2.md

 If you are on a Mac or Linux system choose `.pem` as your format.

-This method has been shown in the documentation even though not recommended, because it could be used to speed up processes in development environments where Nodes might be built and terminated rapidly during testing, etc.
+This method has been shown in the documentation even though not recommended, because it could be used to speed up processes in development environments where nodes might be built and terminated rapidly during testing, etc.
 :::

 ## Upload SSH Key to AWS